nbtin/fakenews-detection-demo/README.md

     <img src="assets/build_dockerimage.png">

 4. Run docker container:
+    - Running on your local machine:

     ```bash
     docker run -it --name=thesis-demo --runtime=nvidia --gpus all -v $(realpath ./):/thesis-demo/ thesis-demo bash

+    ```
+    - Running on a server:

+    ```bash
+    docker run -it --name=thesis-demo --gpus all -v $(realpath ./):/thesis-demo/ thesis-demo bash
     ```
     This command will let you enter the container with the bash shell.

     You can run the following command to start the demo:

     ```bash
     streamlit run demo_docker.py